anish-n/SONiC/doc/acl/ACL-High-Level-Design.md

 ###### **Table 9: Actions used to perform vxlan inner packet src mac rewrite**
 Keyword for the action type    | Type | Description
 -------------------------------|------|------------
-INNER_MAC_REWRITE_ACTION | mac_address | Mac address to use when rewriting the inner src mac field of a vxlan packet
+INNER_SRC_MAC_REWRITE_ACTION | mac_address | Mac address to use when rewriting the inner src mac field of a vxlan packet

 ### 3.1.3 Orchestration Agent
 Orchestration Agent needs to be updated in order to support ACL in the AppDB and the SAI ACL API.
 There will be class AclOrch and a set of data structures implemented to handle ACL feature.